News

 Header graphic with a blue to white to red gradient background.
 From left to right graphics of a statue to blacksmith tools to musket balls to a continental soldier run across.

-America 250, Circular Economy, Manufacturing, Re-manufacturing, Recycling, Reuse
+America 250, Circular Economy, Manufacturing, Re-manufacturing, Recycling, Reuse, Supply Chain

 On the evening of July 9, 1776, a crowd in lower Manhattan listened to the Declaration of Independence read aloud by order of General Washington.
 Then they did something practical.
 They walked to Bowling Green, threw ropes around the gilded lead equestrian statue of King George III, and pulled it down.